PUBLIC RECORDS POLICY

 REPRODUCTION OF PHOTOGRAPHS

 Copying of documents that are not of a size that can be copied by the equipment at hand.
-In such instance, the charge shall be actual cost plus 10% for labor.
+In such instance, the charge shall be actual cost.

 Postage costs shall be the responsibility of the requester.